Shivank98/git_data/README.md

-## application for fetching github data using github APIs
+## Application for fetching github data using github APIs

 1.To run it as a web app in your local system clone this repository in your local system.